How You'll Use It - Pauling's Rules

 - QM General Standard 3: Assessment and Measurement

-- Standard: 3.1 The assessments measure the achievement of the stated learning objectives or competencies.
+- Standard: 3.1 The assessments measure the achievement of the stated learning objectives.

 - Standard: 3.3 Specific and descriptive criteria are provided for the evaluation of learners’ work, and their connection to the course grading policy is clearly explained.

-- Standard: 3.4 The assessments used are sequenced, varied, and suited to the level of the course.
+- Standard: 3.4 The course includes multiple types of assessments that are sequenced and suited to the level of the course.